Skip to main content

 1. Characterizing the interdependence and functional development of simultaneously occurring, yet unevenly progressing, trajectories in different brain regions and circuits across the lifespan.

-3. Examining individual differences and the inter-relatedness of biological, behavioral, and environmental (including social, cultural, and structural) contributors to heterogeneity in risk for and resilience from mental illnesses across the lifespan, trajectories of illnesses, prevention, and treatment interventions.
+3. Examining individual differences and the inter-relatedness of biological, behavioral, and environmental (including natural and built, social, cultural, and structural) contributors to heterogeneity in risk for and resilience from mental illnesses across the lifespan, trajectories of illnesses, prevention, and treatment interventions.
 Studies may use multi-level modeling to incorporate an intersectionality framework in mental health research.

 Interest areas include:

-3. Identifying and characterizing sensitive periods for brain, cognitive, social, and affective development during which core facets of functioning (e.g., RDoC constructs, including social and environmental influences) can be targeted for optimal intervention to prevent, pre-empt, and/or effectively treat mental illnesses across diverse populations.
+3. Identifying and characterizing sensitive periods for brain, cognitive, social, and affective development and aging during which core facets of functioning (e.g., RDoC constructs, including social and environmental influences) can be targeted for optimal intervention to prevent, pre-empt, and/or effectively treat mental illnesses across diverse populations.

 Teenage girl talking to a female counselor

 The best time to address a mental illness is before the appearance of symptoms.
 Preventive interventions will rely on biomarkers and other indicators that give health care providers the ability to predict the onset of illness for individuals, not just populations, at risk.
 Currently, the mental health field lacks predictors that could inform a diagnosis, guide intervention, or predict response to intervention and the future course of illness.
 Further, understanding the mechanisms involved in risk and protective factors may shed light on novel intervention targets.
 Targets can include molecular processes; synaptic- and circuit-level regions or networks; neural systems; intrapersonal factors (e.g., psychological, cognitive, emotional, behavioral); interpersonal processes; and, environmental factors.
-We need to identify clinically useful biomarkers, behavioral indicators, and measures of social-environmental exposures with high predictive value to guide the use of preventive interventions across diverse populations, environments, and developmental processes.
+We need to identify clinically useful biomarkers, behavioral indicators, and measures of social-environmental exposures with high predictive value to guide the use of preventive interventions across diverse populations, environments, and developmental and aging processes.

 To lay the foundation for predicting outcomes and optimizing preventive and treatment interventions, NIMH will support research that employs the following Strategies: